B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Fixed prepositions after specific verbs, adjectives, and nouns: interested in, afraid of, good at.

-In English, many adjectives, nouns, and verbs must be followed by a specific preposition to make sense.
-This is called a dependent preposition.
-There are no easy rules for this, so you need to learn them as fixed expressions.
+In English, many adjectives, nouns, and verbs must be followed by a specific preposition to make sense or connect to an object.
+This combination is called a dependent preposition.
+There are no easy, logical rules for matching words to prepositions; the choice depends entirely on the first word.
+You must learn them together as fixed expressions or collocations.

 She is good at playing the piano.